What is Inflammatory Bowel Disease (IBD)?

 This article explores what you need to know about treating inflammatory bowel disease… without all the scientific jargon.[Discover More…]

-Many people claim to have “cured” their ulcerative colitis with diet or supplements.
+Many people claim to have “cured” ulcerative colitis with diet or supplements.

 Unfortunately, there is no diet or pill that can cure the disease.

-However, certain diet changes have shown promise in reducing symptoms and easing discomfort.
+However, certain diet changes have shown tremendous promise in reducing symptoms and easing discomfort, helping patients live a normal life once more.

 This article explains what we currently know about the role of diet in ulcerative colitis.[Discover More…]